rcyerg/MySQL-Joins-NOTES/README.md

 - Right Outer Join (*Same as 'Right Join'*)
 - Full Outer Join (*MySQL does not support full outer join syntax*)

-<p align="left-align">Left Join returns all rows from left table with matching rows from
+<p style='text-align: left'>Left Join returns all rows from left table with matching rows from
 right table.
 If no columns matching in right table, returns NULL values.<p/>